 3. Wahan Mosdeng

 Wahan Mosdeng is a traditional Tripuri salad that exemplifies the art of combining fresh ingredients to create a burst of flavors and textures.
-This salad is made primarily from the stalks of the wahan plant, native to the region.
+The stalks of the wahan plant, native to the region, primarily make up this salad.

 The stalks are finely sliced and mixed with green chilies, onions, and other herbs.
 The key to Wahan Mosdeng’s appeal lies in its simple yet powerful combination of ingredients.